alncat/opusTomo/README.md

 # prepare data <a name="preparation"></a>

 **Data Preparation Guidelines:**
-1. **Cryo-EM Dataset:** Ensure that the cryo-ET dataset is stored subtomogram by subtomogram in directory.
-A good dataset for tutorial is the splicesome which is available at https://empiar.pdbj.org/entry/10180/ (It contains the consensus refinement result.)
+1. **Cryo-ET Dataset:** OPUS-TOMO takes inputs from subtomogram averaging, which consists of subtomograms and the CTF parameters of tilts for each subtomogram in a starfile.
+Ensure that the cryo-ET dataset is stored subtomogram by subtomogram in directory.
+A good dataset for tutorial is the S.pombe which is available at https://empiar.pdbj.org/entry/10180/ (It contains the coordinates for subtomograms and tilt alignment parameters for reconstructing tomograms.)

-2. **Consensus Refinement Result:** The program requires a consensus refinement result, which should not apply any symmetry and must be stored as a Relion STAR file.
-Other 3D reconstruction results such as 3D classification, as long as they determine the pose parameters of images, can also be supplied as input.
+2. **Subtomogram averaging Result:** The program requires a subtomogram averaging result, which should not apply any symmetry and must be stored as a Relion STAR file.

 **Usage Example:**